-Alex Sandro Silva Pereira Bio
+Alex Pereira Bio

 Early Life and Background

-Pereira was born in São Bernardo do Campo, São Paulo, Brazil.
-Growing up in a favela, he faced significant hardships and dropped out of middle school to work as a bricklayer’s assistant and later in a tire shop.
-Influenced by his peers, he struggled with alcoholism before beginning kickboxing training in 2009 to overcome his addiction.
+Alex Sandro Silva Pereira was born on 7 July 1987 in São Bernardo do Campo, São Paulo, Brazil.
+He grew up in a favela and dropped out of middle school to begin working as a bricklayer’s assistant and later in a tire shop.
+Influenced by his colleagues, he began drinking and eventually became an alcoholic as a young man.

 Path to MMA